mohammadsakhaee/AVR/README.md

-# SPI without SS pin in AVR and other microcontrollers
+# SPI communication without SS pin in AVR and other microcontrollers
 Piece of code in C to communicate microcontrollers using SPI without needing to use SS signal and only using addressing.